The current occupant of 78 London Road is Oliver Gold, an independent estate agency which opened in 2014.

 - Michael Dyer of Barnes Harrild and Dyer, next door at number 76, told me that this outbuilding was constructed for Moore Vaughan Maclean & Partners and that the firm used to do its drafting in there (interviewed at Barnes Harrild & Dyer’s offices, 29 July 2015).

-- The South London and Maudsley NHS Trust (SLaM) is now known as the South London and Maudsley NHS Foundation Trust, having gained NHS Foundation Trust status in 2006 (see their website for details).
+- The South London and Maudsley NHS Trust (SLaM) is now known as the South London and Maudsley NHS Foundation Trust, having gained NHS Foundation Trust status in 2006 (see the archived version of their website for details).
 The following information was all provided by SLaM via email (25 August 2015).
 The earliest property records that the Trust holds for 78 London Road are from October 2000, though it may have owned and occupied the property earlier than this.
 It used both the main premises and the annex (outbuilding) at the back to provide community mental health services.
 During some or possibly all of the Trust’s ownership of these buildings, they were occupied by Croydon CAMHS (Child and Adolescent Mental Health Service).

 - Details of facilities taken from floor plans supplied by SLaM (via email, 25 August 2015).